 What is an RI&E?

-When you are an employer, you are obligated to make a risk inventory and evaluation (RI&E).
-This is a mandatory evaluation of the risks in the workplace for your staff.
-You identify the risks and make an action plan.
+When you are an employer, you are required by law to make a risk assessment and evaluation, an RI&E. This is a mandatory evaluation of the risks in the workplace for your staff.
+You identify the risks in the workplace and make an action plan.
 The action plan outlines what you will do to provide safe and healthy working conditions for your staff.
-If you have no RI&E, the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA) can give you a fine.

 Drawing up an RI&E